Gate valves renowned for superior quality

 AVK has been in the valve business for almost 50 years.
 When Niels Aage Kjaer took over his father’s smithy in 1970, he developed the first gate valve, a resilient seated socket ended gate valve with a lot of new technical features.
 He soon realized that the quality of the internal rubber components are of paramount importance for the valve performance, so back in 1975 he decided to take full control of this and acquired a neighbouring rubber factory.
 Today, AVK GUMMI A/S develops and manufactures rubber compounds to AVK's and other customers' uncompromising standards of excellence.

 AVK's continuous focus on high quality and innovation has paved the way for a global reach, and the gate valve range has been widened substantially to meet local requirements around the world.
 Today, AVK offers gate valves according to global standards and with a wealth of end connections and material configurations – in total more than 100 variants to meet the requirements from AVK International’s region, and more than 300 variants in total from the AVK Group of companies.

 Things to consider when choosing a gate valve

 Please refer to the pages what is a gate valve, unique wedge design, sturdy gate valve design, end connections and accessories to find much more details.
 In our Insights section you will find general technical information about our products, highly relevant for choosing the right solution; our guide how to choose the right gate valve, the article about the main European standard for gate valves and how AVK complies, an article about why third party approvals can help you make the safe choice, and details about our coating process.

 Design features of AVK gate valves

-- Fixed, integral wedge nut prevents corrosion, made of low lead brass approved for drinking water
+- Fixed, integral wedge nut prevents corrosion, made of brass certified for use in contact with drinking water

 - Wedge shoes fully vulcanised to the wedge core ensuring smooth operation and maximum corrosion protection